 ‘This is obscene, a travesty against God,’ he spat.
 ‘Both of you will go to hell.’

-‘I have no fear of hell, brother.
-I’ve lived it every day, ever since mother and father saw fit to hand me over to that pig Hannigan.’
+‘I have no fear of hell, Brother.
+I’ve lived it every day, ever since Mother and Father saw fit to hand me over to that pig Hannigan.’
 She gave Christine the dagger and unsheathed her—his sword.
 ‘Now you too can see what hell’s like, along with my dear husband.’

 They stared at each other.
 The light from the candelabras flickered against their faces.
 Then she charged.
 Randolph dropped to the floor, rolled and seized his sword, still sheathed.
-Emily slashed at his face, but he blocked it.
+Emily slashed at his face, but he blocked her.
 She slashed again.
 He rolled away, the sword thudding against the floor behind him, and leapt to his feet.
 He unsheathed his sword, and they clashed, steel upon steel.
 For a moment, they held against each other’s might, but he was stronger, and with a shove, sent her stumbling back.
 Now it was he who was slashing and she who was backing away.
 She blocked every thrust, every slice, every jab.
 She was good, but not nearly good enough.
 He grinned when he saw the panic flash across her face.

 She managed a thrust at his belly, but he blocked it hard and swept the sword out of her grasp.
 It skidded across the floor.
 She backed into the wall, chin raised as he pressed the tip of his sword to her throat.

-‘Dear sister, how I love you, even now.’
+‘Dear Sister, how I love you, even now.’
 He tightened his jaw as he prepared himself for the kill.
 ‘But you’ve messed with the wrong brother.’